Diwali is a festival, which brings a

 could destroy Narakasur.
 The legend also tells that Narakasur was under

 a curse that a woman would kill him.
-So Lord Krishna empowered
+So, Lord Krishna empowered

 Satyabhama to fight with Narakasur and himself became the charioteer of

 her 'Ratha' in the battlefield.
-Thus by the grace of Lord Krishna
+Thus, by the grace of Lord Krishna

-recovered the precious earrings of Mother Goddess Aditi.
-In order to
+the precious earrings of Mother Goddess Aditi.

-then it has become a custom to take bath before sunrise on the day of
+Since then, there is a custom to take bath before sunrise on the day of

 Narak Chaturdashi, especially in the state of Maharashtra.
+It is said

 Another legend is about King Bali, who was king of the nether world.